akharrou/sphinx-restructuredtext/docs/index.rst

 Home
 =============================================

-Hello, these are my notes on Markdown.
-You can get started with the Overview.
+Hello, these are my notes on reStructuredText.
+You can get started with the :doc:`Overview`.

 Indices and tables
 ------------------